Eukla/ETS/README.md

 `python gui_run.py`, where algorithms are selected through a GUI.

 `python terminal run_py -a <algorithm>`, where the algorithms are given as command line arguements.

+### Disclaimer

+Any false product and misuse of the used algorithms is on the authors of the paper.
+Please inform us if you detect any misconduct or misuse of the code/datasets  in this repository.